Support Materials

 Split Style Explained

-The Split Style profile occurs infrequently and involves the display of apparantly contradictory behaviors.
+The Split Style profile occurs infrequently and involves the display of apparently contradictory behaviors.
 This evidence-based video explains the implications of this profile to both the person holding it and the people with whom they interact.

 Keywords: “I Opt”, split styles, team, coordination, prediction, transparency, attribution, advantages, types, frequency, intensity.